 - The Kingston Ultimate: Said to be the speediest card on test for write speed in a Nikon D800, this card beats the Lexar 1000x hand down with outstanding value.

 - The Lexar Professional: Offers the ultimate in speed from an SDHC card.
-It’s the fastest read speed in both USB 3.0 and in-camera reads.
+The Fastest read speeds, both USB 3.0 and in-camera reads.

 - The Lexar Professional SDHC: Comes with 200x, 400x & 600x transfer speeds, both via card reader and in-camera.
 As far as USB 3.0 read speed, it’s one of the faster SD cards available.
 Class 10 performance, High-speed, using UHS-I technology, read transfer speed up to 600x (90MB/s)